-Services that our plan pays for What you must pay Acupuncture (continued) pregnancy cancer care We also offer a supplemental acupuncture benefit per \$0 year for additional services beyond what is listed above or not covered by Medical Assistance.
+Services that our plan pays for What you must pay Acupuncture (continued) We also offer a supplemental acupuncture benefit per year for additional services beyond what is listed above or not covered by Medical Assistance.
 Additional coverage limits may apply.
-These services include: Up to 12 additional visits of acupuncture per year for acute low back pain.
+These services include: \$0 Up to 12 additional visits of acupuncture per year for acute low back pain.
 Acute low back pain is pain that comes on suddenly, is short-term (lasting a few days to a few weeks) and then goes away.
-Alcohol misuse screening and counseling We will pay for one alcohol-misuse screening for adults who \$0 misuse alcohol but are not alcohol dependent.
-This includes pregnant women.
-If you screen positive for alcohol misuse, you can get up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider (PCP) or practitioner in a primary care setting (refer to the "Outpatient substance use disorder services" section of this chart for additional covered benefits).
-Ambulance services Covered ambulance services, whether for an emergency or \$0 non-emergency situation include ground and air (airplane This benefit is continued on the next page
+Alcohol misuse screening and counseling We will pay for one alcohol-misuse screening for adults who misuse alcohol but are not alcohol dependent.
+This includes pregnant women. \$0 If you screen positive for alcohol misuse, you can get up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider (PCP) or practitioner in a primary care setting (refer to the "Outpatient substance use disorder services" section of this chart for additional covered benefits).
+Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation include ground and air (airplane and helicopter), and ambulance services.
+The ambulance will take you to the nearest place that can give you care. \$0 This benefit is continued on the next page

-Services that our plan pays for What you must pay Ambulance services (continued) and helicopter), and ambulance services.
-The ambulance will take you to the nearest place that can give you care.
-Your condition must be serious enough that other ways of getting to a place of care could risk your health or life.
+Services that our plan pays for What you must pay Ambulance services (continued) Your condition must be serious enough that other ways of getting to a place of care could risk your health or life.
 Ambulance services for other cases (non-emergent) must be approved by us.
 In cases that are not emergencies, we may pay for an ambulance.
 Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
 Annual wellness visit You can get an annual checkup.
 This is to make or update a \$0 prevention plan based on your current risk factors.
 We pay for this once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare visit.
 However, you don't need to have had a Welcome to Medicare visit to get annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement We pay for certain procedures for members who qualify \$0 (usually, someone at risk of losing bone mass or at risk of osteoporosis).
 These procedures identify bone mass, find bone loss, or find out bone quality.
 We pay for the services once every 24 months or more often if medically necessary.
 We also pay for a doctor to look at and comment on the results.